Fiona Legg BSc (Hons), Registered MBACP, Diploma Therapeutic Counselling

 As well as adhering to BACP’s ethical standards, I hold professional indemnity insurance, receive regular supervision and Continuing Professional Development to help me support clients as best I can.
 I also hold a current enhanced DBS certificate.

 Knowing and valuing learning as an ongoing process, I continue to develop my skills as a counsellor; I have always read widely, and attend workshops and training sessions where interest or the evolving nature of my role requires.

-As well as my private practice, I am a member of the clinical team at ARC, the community counselling service linked to Axminster Medical Practice.
+As well as my private practice, I was until recently a member of the clinical team at ARC, the community counselling service linked to Axminster Medical Practice.